Envirometrix/plotKML/README.md

     #> Closing  eberg_contours_sf.kml
     #> Object written to: eberg_contours_sf.kml

-Again, the kml files are identical but for super small differences due to rounding errors:
+Again, the kml files are identical but for super small differences (if they are present) due to rounding errors:

     all.equal(readLines("eberg_contours.kml"), readLines("eberg_contours_sf.kml"))
     #> [1] "2 string mismatches"